nightroman/PowerShellTraps/Basic/Statements-are-not-expressions/README.md

 [Missing-ternary-operator]: ../Missing-ternary-operator

-PowerShell statements like `if`, `for`, `switch`, and etc. are not expressions and they cannot be used as expressions except one special case.
+PowerShell statements like `if`, `for`, `switch`, and etc. are not expressions and they normally cannot be used as expressions.
+But there is a special case.
 PowerShell 2.0 allowed to use them on assignment to a variable or a property.

 For example, here is an alternative to the missing ternary operator (not ideal, see [Missing-ternary-operator]):